 - Encouraging media to disseminate messages from religious leaders urging peace and reconciliation

-- Developing Voice of America programs featuring religious leaders from the US and the Central Africa Republic who support ending the atrocities
+- Developing Voice of America programs featuring religious leaders from the US and the Central African Republic who support ending the atrocities

 - Supporting the creation of a network of local community and interfaith religious leaders for promoting peace and reconciliation efforts